Junior Learn To Sail

 About

-The Parkdale Yacht Club Junior Learn To Sail program is for youngsters aged 7 to 15 years.
-This program will have two streams; one will be our rookies who are our beginners on the water and the other will be our race-ready junior sailors who have some sailing experience under their belt.
+The Parkdale Yacht Club Junior Learn To Sail program is for youngsters aged 7 to 16 years.
+This program has two streams; one will be our rookies who are our beginners on the water and the other will be our race-ready junior sailors who have some sailing experience under their belt.
 Sailors will be placed into each stream based on ability and time on the water.
-Our 13-week program runs from early November through to the end of March on Sunday mornings.

 Rookies